KlevcevichAV/notes/MYSQL.md

 WITH [CASCADED | LOCAL] CHECK OPTION;
 ```

-+ Create a recursive view
++ Create a recursive view:
 ```
 CREATE RECURSIVE VIEW v
 AS